calmm-js/partial.lenses/README.md

   key: 'c' }
 ```

-However, the above `binarySearch` lens constructor does not maintain the BST
+However, the above `search` lens constructor does not maintain the BST
 structure when values are being deleted:

 ```js